 Ostuni, Italy is one of the most picturesque places in Puglia.
 This is a guide of things to do in Ostuni that includes food, sightseeing, and much more.

-If you’re looking for what to do in Ostuni, this is the travel guide for you!
+If you’re looking for what to do in Ostuni, one of the best Italy hidden gems, this is the travel guide for you!

 Things to Do in Ostuni, Italy